Four-manifolds, geometries and knots: Twist spins of torus knots

 \begin{theorem} A group $G$ which is not virtually solvable is the group of a branched twist spin of a torus knot if and only if it is a $3$-knot group and a $PD_4^+$-group with centre of rank $2$, some nonzero power of a weight element being central. \end{theorem}

-\begin{proof} If $K$ is a cyclic branched cover of the $r$-twist spin of the $(p,q)$-torus knot then $M(K)$ fibres over $S^1$ with fibre $M(p,q,r)$ and monodromy of order $r$, and so the $r^{th}$ power of a meridian is central.
-Moreover the monodromy commutes with the natural $S^1$-action on $M(p,q,r)$ (see Lemma 1.1 of [Mi75]) and hence preserves a Seifert fibration.
+\begin{proof} If $K$ is a cyclic branched cover of $\tau_rk_{p,q}$ then $M(K)$ fibres over $S^1$ with fibre $M(p,q,r)$ and monodromy of order $r$, and so the $r^{th}$ power of a meridian is central.
+Moreover the monodromy commutes with the natural $S^1$-action on $M(p,q,r)$ (see \cite[Lemma 1.1]{[Mi75]}) and hence preserves a Seifert fibration.
 Hence the meridian commutes with $\zeta\pi_1(M(p,q,r))$, which is therefore also central in $G$.
-Since (with the above exceptions) $\pi_1(M(p,q,r))$ is a $PD_3^+$-group with infinite centre and which is virtually representable onto $Z$, the necessity of the conditions is evident.
+Since $\pi_1(M(p,q,r))$ is either a $PD_3^+$-group with infinite centre or is finite, the necessity of the conditions is evident.